 Note: Use the official PE log for as the PE sample.

-- MATH: The question, the student work, the answer AND the evaluation must be included within the two sides of the single sheet.
+- MATH: The question(s), the student work & answer, AND the evaluation must be included.

 Examples of Acceptable work samples for grades K-8